TheKompot/Eigenfaces/README.md

 Semester project for class **Principles of Data Science**

 ## Overview
 This project is focused on using Principal Component Analysis (PCA) on photos.
-We are comparing build-in PCA algorithm in Python library scikit.learn with our own implementation.
+We are implementing PCA algorithm using `numpy` library in Python and comparing it with  build-in PCA algorithm in `scikit.learn` (https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 Using PCA algorithm and three different clustering methods we are trying to find groups of teachers at our faculty who look alike.
-We are also curious about which of our teachers look alike famous mathematicians (e.g. Gauss, Neumann, Turing, Einstein,...).
+We are also curious about which of our teachers look alike famous mathematicians (e.g. Gauss, Neumann, Turing, Einstein, ...).

+## Data
+*   Testing PCA and ML algorithms is done on synthetic face images acquired from: https://github.com/microsoft/DigiFace1M
+*   Faces for analysis and classification were scraped from personal websites from individual departments here: https://fmph.uniba.sk/pracoviska/

+Web scraping was carried out using Python libraries `requests` (https://requests.readthedocs.io/en/latest/) and `beautifulsoup4` (https://pypi.org/project/beautifulsoup4/)

+##
+*First let's look at PCA algorithm.*

-## Dimension reduction
+## PCA
- When we convert our images to vectors and put them together, we get a matrix $X$ with the shape $m$ x $N^2$ (number_of_pictures x width_of_picture^2).
-The variable $N^2$ can be easily in the tens of thousands, which would be ineffective and troublesome to compute.
+PCA is technique used for dimensionality reduction.
+When we have a dataset of $m$ face images of size $N$ x $N$ and we want to convert them into vectors and put them together, we get a matrix $X$ with the shape $m$ x $N^2$ (number_of_pictures x width_of_picture^2).
+The variable $N^2$ can be easily in the tens of thousands, which would be inefficient and troublesome to compute.

- To make an effective face recognition algorithm, we want to reduce the dimension of our dataset.
-We will use the $k$ largest eigenvectors (meaning eigenvectors with the largest eigenvalues) from our datasets covariance matrix to encode our dataset in to a matrix $\Omega$ with the shape of $m$ x $k$.
+To make an efficient face recognition algorithm, we want to reduce the dimension of our dataset.
+We will use the $k$ largest eigenvectors (meaning eigenvectors with the largest eigenvalues) from covariance matrix of our dataset to encode the dataset into a matrix $\Omega$ with the shape of $m$ x $k$.

  First we center our dataset by subtracking the mean:
  $a_i =  x_i - \mu$ , where